phalcon/cphalcon/README.md

 Phalcon Framework
 =================

-Phalcon is a web framework delivered as a C extension for the PHP language providing high performance and lower resource consumption.
+Phalcon is an open source web framework delivered as a C extension for the PHP language providing high performance and lower resource consumption.

 Get Started
 -----------